 Gene editing makes precise, intentional and beneficial changes in the genetic material of plants and animals used in food production, which can improve their health and sustainability.
 This often mirrors changes that could occur in nature or through traditional breeding.
 Gene editing helps farmers keep pace with the growing demand for more and better food, while using less water, land, nutrients and other resources.

 What is the role of the Coalition?

-In stakeholder and consumer engagement, the Coalition is pursuing a four-phase approach to grow trust in gene editing based on CFI’s research, models and experience.
-This plan includes:
+In upcoming consumer engagement, the Coalition is pursuing a four-phase approach to grow trust in gene editing, including::

-To learn more about how your organization may be an active Coalition Leader or Participant, contact Morgan Young or call (816) 556-3135.
+To learn more about how your organization may be an active Coalition Leader or Participant, contact Amy te Plate-Church.